-All public contracts shall be based upon competitive bids r proposals, except the following:
+All public contracts shall be based upon competitive bids or proposals, except the following:

-- 1. Contracts which have been specifically exempted under ORS 279A.025 and 279C.335; and - Contracts covered by the class exemptions in the following set of rules developed pursuant to ORS 279C.335(2) and (5) and based on Oregon Administrative Rules, Chapter 125 137, Divisions 246 through 249.
+- 1. Contracts which have been specifically exempted under ORS 279A.025 and 279C.335; and - 2.
+Contracts covered by the class exemptions in the following set of rules developed pursuant to ORS 279C.335 (2) and (5) and based on Oregon Administrative Rules, Chapter 125, Divisions 246 through 249.

-The Board, acting as the Local Contract Review Board (LCRB) for the district, has made the findings required by ORS 279C.330, ORS 279C.335 and ORS 279C.345, and determined that awarding a contract under this exemption is unlikely to encourage favoritism or substantially diminish competition for the public contract and will likely result in a substantial costs savings and other substantial benefits to the district.
+The Board, acting as the Local Contract Review Board (LCRB) for the district, has made the findings required by ORS 279C.330, ORS 279C.335 and ORS 279.345, and determined that awarding a contract under this exemption is unlikely to encourage favoritism or substantially diminish competition and will likely result in a substantial cost savings to the district.
 The findings required to justify each exemption include information regarding: (1) operational, budget and financial data; (2) public benefits; (3) value engineering; (4) specialized expertise required; (5) public safety; (6) market conditions; (7) technical complexity; and (8) funding sources.
+Only these findings are required for each class or individual contract exemption, unless the LCRB specifically excludes a finding or includes an additional finding.